-The style guide is not meant to govern academic publications or everyday internal communications, including personal email messages, syllabi, class or department handouts, etc. Its purpose is to help each member of the campus community present unified and consistent external messages, so we may credibly and effectively communicate our mission.
+The style guide is not meant to govern academic publications or everyday internal communications, including personal email messages, syllabi, class or department handouts, etc. Its purpose is to help each campus community member present unified and consistent external messages, so we may credibly and effectively communicate our mission.

 The Office of Communications adheres to this style guide with some exceptions.
-First reference is the Associate Press Stylebook; second reference is Webster's New World College Dictionary Fourth Edition; third reference is The Chicago Manual of Style 15th Edition.
+The first reference is the Associated Press Stylebook; the second reference is Webster's New World College Dictionary Fourth Edition; the third reference is The Chicago Manual of Style 15th Edition.

 As language and communication evolve, so too will the Puget Sound style guide.
-If you have questions about the standards in this guide, please contact Sarah Stall at email@example.com or 253.879.2673.
+If you have questions about this guide's standards, please contact Sarah Stall at firstname.lastname@example.org or 253.879.2673.

 Is it mandatory to follow the Puget Sound style guide?
 Well, yes and no.

 Style and grammar rules exist to help communicate messages clearly for a particular audience.
-There will be times when, due to the design or purpose of a publication—or to achieve a certain look or feel—you must deviate from the style guide.
+There will be times when, due to the design or purpose—or to achieve a certain look or feel—you must deviate from the style guide.
 Sometimes the medium through which you communicate dictates specific deviations.
 Space constraints on signs and banners or in character-limited fields online may require abbreviated office and department names, etc.

 In these or similar instances, keep in mind that consistency is essential to presenting a polished publication.
 If you deviate from the Puget Sound style guide, deviate consistently.